Skip to main content

 • Real-Time Evaluation: Live feedback via WebSockets as the student reads.

-• Phonetic Alignment: Millisecond-precise timestamps for every phoneme spoken.
+• Phonetic Alignment: High-granularity, frame-level timestamps for every phoneme spoken.

 • Hybrid Scoring: Uses Metaphone phonetic matching and Levenshtein distance to account for regional accents and minor mispronunciations.